 Political Pundits, public officials and the media often discuss the rising cost of entitlements and healthcare in the country.
 While Republicans and Democrats argue over how best to address these issues, few have acknowledged a key component to the rising cost of social security: an increase in individuals qualifying for disability insurance.

 An aging population has also led to an increase in those applying for disability insurance.
-The likelihood that a fifty to sixty-four-year old man receives disability benefits is 50 times greater than the probability that a man between twenty and forty-nine will receive insurance.
-Workers in their fifties are about 20 percent less likely than workers age 25 to 34 to become re-employed.
-Studies show that the aging populations has led to a 15 percent increase in the disability insurance among men and a four percent increase among women.
+The likelihood that a 50 to 64-year-old man receives disability benefits is 50 times greater than the probability that a man between twenty and forty-nine will receive insurance.
+Workers in their fifties are about 20 percent less likely than workers aged 25 to 34 to become re-employed.
+Studies show that the aging population has led to a 15 percent increase in disability insurance among men and a four percent increase among women.
 Along with age, war has had a huge effect on individuals receiving disability payments.
 Between 2000 and 2013, the number of veterans receiving payments rose by almost 55 percent, from 2.3 million to 3.5 million.
 In 2000, 9 percent of all veterans received disability insurance, by 2013, that number rose to 16 percent.
 Average disability payments to veterans also rose by nearly 60 percent over this time period, from $8,100 in 2000 to $12,900 in 2013.

 All of these reasons and the significant impact of the recession on revenues led the Disability Insurance Trust fund to take on financial strain — at the end of 2014, the disability insurance trust fund was 152 billion less than what was projected in 2008 — with 60 billion in assets.
 With the increase in funding, the social security administration has projected that funding for the Social Security Disability trust fund will last until 2023.
 The funding was originally expected to run out in 2016, but due to the Bipartisan Budget Act of 2015 and a reallocation of the payroll tax rate, the depletion date was extended.
 However, when the same problem comes around in a decade, reallocating the payroll tax rate should not be used again — it is an easy short-term fix, but does not address the problem that with technology, people are living longer and costs are constantly rising.